-A vegetarian centerpiece that will go down a treat around the Christmas table – flaky puff pastry topped with rosemary, goat’s cheese, crème fraîche and mushrooms, this is simple to make and doesn't compromise on flavour.
+A vegetarian centerpiece that will go down a treat around the Christmas table, this is simple to make and doesn’t compromise on flavour and boasts flaky puff pastry topped with rosemary, goat’s cheese, crème fraîche and mushrooms.

 The definition of a little festive luxury, this rich, creamy gratin is another great option for a veggie centrepiece or works just as well as show-stealing side dish.

 Spruce up those Brussels sprouts with this Indian street food-inspired dish that pairs crispy chickpeas with sprouts and a tamarind dressing.
-Serve scattered with chopped salted peanuts and fresh coriande, if you like.
+Serve scattered with chopped salted peanuts and fresh coriander.

 This spiced festive dessert combines three different types of ginger – fresh, ground and stem – with cardamom, dark sugar and flour and tender pears, all thrown into one tin for a laid-back pudding that’s as easy to make as it is delicious.
 Serve with thick double cream or crème fraîche.